-Love, sex, booze, rhetoric and the soul as a winged chariot: reading the Symposium and Phaedrus
+Love, sex, booze, rhetoric and the soul as a winged chariot: reading Plato’s Symposium and Phaedrus

 - Six weekly small-group sessions for continuing students (beginners course here)